St. Luke's Cardiology

 World-class Computed Tomography

-Dr. Kemp uses a broad range of treatment options, including lifestyle modifications, medications, and procedures.
-And he also works closely with cardiovascular surgeons, should surgery be required.
+Dr. Kemp and Dr. Hutto use many treatment options, including lifestyle modifications, medications, and procedures.
+And they also work closely with cardiovascular surgeons should complex surgery be required.

 Heart Care in Polk CountyAt St. Luke's Cardiology, we provide compassionate and personalized care.
-Dr. Kemp listens to you to make sure that he fully understands everything about your case before developing the comprehensive course of treatment that is right for you.
-Dr. Kemp will guide your healing journey from screenings, preventive heart care to complex heart and vascular surgery.
+Dr. Kemp and Dr. Hutto listen to you to ensure they fully understand your case before developing the comprehensive course of treatment that is right for you.
+Both doctors will guide your healing journey from screenings and preventive heart care to complex heart and vascular surgery.

 • Diagnose and treat heart attacks